MicheleMal/UserManager/README.md

 * Access information of logged in user
 * Modify the account information of the logged in user
 * Delete the account of the logged in user
-* Retrieve all registered users (only for administrators and owner)
-* Modify a user's role via email (admin and owner only)

 ## Technologies Used:
 * Node.js